 Certainly, the lifeblood of a tech company like Facebook is talent.
 And true, Facebook can afford to spend this way, for now.

-Yet, Hays offers plenty of analysts who see Facebook's comp packages as industry leading.
+Yet, Hays offers several analysts who see Facebook's comp packages as industry leading.
 Indeed, Hays writes Facebook projects 2022 expenses could reach $97 billion, a jump from $70 billion in 2021.
 A large reason, Facebook said, is "investment in technical and product talent."

 Is this the cost of surviving a bad reputation?
 Of botching crisis response?

 One of those who left recently was its head of global communication since 2019, John Pinette.
 He departed Friday.
-No reason was offered and it's uncertain of Pinette's position on Zuckerberg's reportedly aggressive, no-apology stance toward whistleblower Frances Haugen's allegations.
+No reason was offered for his exit.
+In addition, it's uncertain that Pinette agreed with Zuckerberg's reportedly aggressive, no-apology stance toward whistleblower Frances Haugen's allegations.